rohitkushwaha462/spec/SPEC.md

 - Ordering:
   - Array order MUST be preserved.
   - Object key order MUST be preserved as encountered by the encoder.
-- Numbers (encoding):
+- Numbers (canonical form for encoding):
+  - Encoders MUST emit numbers in canonical decimal form:
+    - No exponent notation (e.g., 1e6 MUST be rendered as 1000000; 1e-6 as 0.000001).
+    - No leading zeros except for the single digit "0" (e.g., "05" is not canonical).
+    - No trailing zeros in the fractional part (e.g., 1.5000 MUST be rendered as 1.5).
+    - If the fractional part is zero after normalization, emit as an integer (e.g., 1.0 → 1).
     - -0 MUST be normalized to 0.
-  - Finite numbers MUST be rendered without scientific notation (e.g., 1e6 → 1000000; 1e-6 → 0.000001).
-  - Implementations MUST ensure decimal rendering does not use exponent notation.
-- Numbers (precision):
-  - JavaScript implementations SHOULD use the language's default Number.toString() conversion, which provides sufficient precision (typically 15-17 significant digits) for round-trip fidelity with IEEE 754 double-precision values.
-  - Implementations MUST preserve sufficient precision to ensure round-trip fidelity: decoding an encoded number MUST yield a value equal to the original.
+  - Encoders MUST emit sufficient precision to ensure round-trip fidelity within the encoder's host environment: decode(encode(x)) MUST equal x.
-  - Trailing zeros MAY be omitted for whole numbers (e.g., 1000000 is preferred over 1000000.0).
-  - Very large numbers (e.g., greater than 10^20) that may lose precision in floating-point representation SHOULD be converted to quoted decimal strings if exact precision is required.
+  - If the encoder's host environment cannot represent a numeric value without loss (e.g., arbitrary-precision decimals or integers exceeding the host's numeric range), the encoder MAY:
+    - Emit a quoted string containing the exact decimal representation to preserve value fidelity, OR
+    - Emit a canonical number that round-trips to the host's numeric approximation (losing precision), provided it conforms to the canonical formatting rules above.
+  - Encoders SHOULD provide an option to choose lossless stringification for out-of-range numbers.
+- Numbers (decoding):
+  - Decoders MUST accept decimal and exponent forms on input (e.g., 42, -3.14, 1e-6, -1E+9).
+  - Decoders MUST treat tokens with forbidden leading zeros (e.g., "05", "0001") as strings, not numbers.
+  - If a decoded numeric token is not representable in the host's default numeric type without loss, implementations MAY:
+    - Return a higher-precision numeric type (e.g., arbitrary-precision integer or decimal), OR
+    - Return a string, OR
+    - Return an approximate numeric value if that is the documented policy.
+  - Implementations MUST document their policy for handling out-of-range or non-representable numbers.
+A lossless-first policy is RECOMMENDED for libraries intended for data interchange or validation.
 - Null: Represented as the literal null.

 ## 3. Encoding Normalization (Reference Encoder)

-The reference encoder normalizes non-JSON values to the data model:
+Encoders MUST normalize non-JSON values to the JSON data model before encoding:

 - Number:
-  - Finite → number (non-exponential). -0 → 0.
+  - Finite → number (canonical decimal form per Section 2). -0 → 0.
   - NaN, +Infinity, -Infinity → null.
-- BigInt (JavaScript):
-  - If within Number.MIN_SAFE_INTEGER..Number.MAX_SAFE_INTEGER → converted to number.
-  - Otherwise → converted to a decimal string (e.g., "9007199254740993") and encoded as a string (quoted because it is numeric-like).
+- Non-JSON types MUST be normalized to the JSON data model (object, array, string, number, boolean, or null) before encoding.
+The mapping from host-specific types to JSON model is implementation-defined and MUST be documented.
+- Examples of host-type normalization (non-normative):
-- Date → ISO string (e.g., "2025-01-01T00:00:00.000Z").
+  - Date/time objects → ISO 8601 string representation.
-- Set → array by iterating entries and normalizing each element.
+  - Set-like collections → array.
-- Map → object using String(key) for keys and normalizing values.
+  - Map-like collections → object (with string keys).
-- Plain object → own enumerable string keys in encounter order; values normalized recursively.
-- Function, symbol, undefined, or unrecognized types → null.
+  - Undefined, function, symbol, or unrecognized types → null.

-Note: Other language ports SHOULD apply analogous normalization consistent with this spec’s data model and encoding rules.
+See Appendix G for non-normative language-specific examples (Go, JavaScript, Python, Rust).

 ## 4. Decoding Interpretation (Reference Decoder)